 As the yard grew exponentially with the rain and angst began to show on my face, Larry

 Stupid chicken!
-Get out
+Get out of my flower bed! |

 I didn’t want to seem unappreciative.
 I didn’t want to discourage him.
 But I could not quite visualize how this would work.
 A 4’ brush hog really isn’t destined for footpaths around the house.
 It's not a finesse tool.
 I had visions of everything within a 50’ radius of the house being mascerated, with flower heads flying everywhere.